(Color Vision Problem; Color Vision Deficiency)

 Most color blindness is inherited.
 Less frequently, color blindness is caused by a disease that affects the optic nerve or retina.
 This is referred to as acquired color blindness.

-Heredity is the main factor that controls your chance of having color blindness.
+Heredity is the main risk factor for color blindness.
 If your mother, father, or grandparents were color blind, you may have the gene(s) that cause color blindness.
+The condition is also more common in men.

 The following risk factors increase your chance of developing acquired color blindness: